MVAR: Visual Autoregressive Modeling with Scale and Spatial Markovian Conditioning: Additional Implementation Details of MVAR

 \section{Additional Implementation Details of MVAR}

 We list the detailed training and sampling hyper-parameters for MVAR models in Table~\ref{tab:hyper}.
-For the predefined scale lengths inherited from VAR~\cite{tian2024var} \((1, 2, 3, 4, 5, 6, 8, 10, 13, 16)\), we parallelize training across scales \(r_{1}\text{--}r_{8}\) to maximize GPU utilization, employing \textbf{ diagonal-pattern} causal masks.
-This setup yields a uniform total token length of 256, which closely matches the token lengths of the final two scales (13\(\times\)13 and 16\(\times\)16).
+For the predefined scale lengths inherited from VAR~\citep{tian2024var} \((1, 2, 3, 4, 5, 6, 8, 10, 13, 16)\), we parallelize training across scales \(r_{1}\text{--}r_{8}\) to maximize GPU utilization, employing \textbf{ diagonal-pattern} causal masks.
+This setup yields a uniform total token length of 255, which closely matches the token lengths of the final two scales (13\(\times\)13 and 16\(\times\)16).
+In addition, we describe the procedures used to visualize \figref{fig:motivation} and \figref{fig:attn_map} for completeness.
+For \figref{fig:motivation}(a), we first use VAR to generate the ImageNet validation set, producing one image for each of the 1,000 classes.
+We then compute the mean attention weights across all heads and layers at scale \(r_l\) with respect to the preceding scales \(r_1, r_2, \ldots, r_{l-1}\).
+For \figref{fig:motivation}(b), we aggregate the attention weights from \(p(r_l \mid r_{l-1})\) at each position \((i,j)\) and average them across different neighborhood sizes \(k\).
+For \figref{fig:attn_map}, we again use VAR to generate the ImageNet validation set and visualize the mean attention weights across all layers and heads at the final scale \(r_{10}\).